 - Creatively stocked: There should never be a hunt for materials.
 Colorful notepads, markers, post-its, and even craft supplies like glue sticks, and colorful paper/pens should be readily available.

 All of this will help create a collaborative environment, but rewarding such efforts will be the final key.
 Removing the focus from individual rewards and toward team-based incentives not only makes people feel more tied to success, but they are also more fun to celebrate that success.
-This will foster communication and idea sharing, instead of isolation and, even worse, competition.
+This will foster communication and idea-sharing, instead of isolation and, even worse, competition.
 Some ideas can be monetized (gain sharing) or activities (parties such as bowling or in-house afternoon parties).
-The rewards will be as varied as the business for with they function, but the benefits will be the same; greater success and team satisfaction.
+The rewards will be as varied as the business for which they function, but the benefits will be the same; greater success and team satisfaction.

 In the end, although collaborative workspaces fly directly in the face of traditional corporate models, their benefits are proven and should not be taken lightly.